xangma/ML_RF/README.md

 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

 6/7/16

--Added run_sciama_plots.py.
+- Added run_sciama_plots.py.
 This uses the outputs of run_sciama.py (reading the directory structure) and allows the program to:
  - Create plots of multiple runs, which will give me a view on how the program performs (scaling through number of training objects and number of trees/estimators).
  - Obtain a (crude) representation of feature importances (using sklearn) from multiple runs.